LLwheaton/Emoji-Journal-Prompts/README.md

-# Idea Machine
+# Emoji Prompt
-This is a React application that uses the OpenAI API to generate interesting responses to prompts by the user.
+This is a React application that uses the OpenAI API to generate journal prompts based on emojis.